sinanj99/FogCarport/README.md

 test@fog.dk<br>
 test<br>
 <h1>Image insertion</h1> <br>
-When inserting roof images make sure that the name matches the name on the database
+When inserting roof images make sure that the name matches the name in the database.